 When these requests are made, the entity can respond with the materials, data, and/or other action required.
 The entity may also respond with any clarifying questions.
 Clarifying questions may not include questions regarding the need for the materials, data, and/or action, except to suggest that there may be a superior solution, which the EEB Evaluation Administrator will consider.

-Program Persons will not initiate these discussions.
+Program Persons will not initiate these discussions except in response to a data request.

+The Evaluation Administrator is copied on all correspondence between Program Administrators and Evaluation Contractors and monitored for indications of possible influence.

 COMMUNICATIONS WITH EVALUATION CONTRACTORS DURING A PROGRAM EVALUATION STUDY